 When using statement-based binary logging, the source writes SQL statements to the binary log.
 Replication of the source to the replica works by executing the SQL statements on the replica.
 This is called statement-based replication (which can be abbreviated as SBR), which corresponds to the MySQL statement-based binary logging format.

-When using row-based logging, the master writes events to the binary log that indicate how individual table rows are changed.
-Replication of the master to the slave works by copying the events representing the changes to the table rows to the slave.
-This is called row-based replication (often abbreviated as RBR).
+When using row-based logging, the source writes events to the binary log that indicate how individual table rows are changed.
+Replication of the source to the replica works by copying the events representing the changes to the table rows to the replica.
+This is called row-based replication (which can be abbreviated as RBR).

 Row-based logging is the default method.